onriv/lean4ij/README.md

 The plugin should be compatible from version 2024.1 and can not support the earlier versions for depending on textmate plugin's extension api.
 ## Usage

-Since the font used in infoview-app is hardcoded to [Julia Mono](https://juliamono.netlify.app/) hence it's also recommended temporally to set the font as Julia.

 The LSP server is start as any lean file is open in the Editor.

 Unicode is supported via live templates, for example typing `\b1<SPACE>` would result in `𝟙`.
 For the limitation of live templates, the `<SPACE>` keypress is always required.